aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 This source of truth means you have a full overview of your entire designed network configuration without having to look at individual network devices.
 An additional benefit of AVD is that by design you always have a backup of your network configuration including automated documentation in markdown format, No longer do you have to remember to update documentation about which interface is connected to which device etc., whenever you change something on a device.
-It’s all done automatically based on the configuration built and applied to the network devices by Ansible, every time you execute the playbooks.
+It's all done automatically based on the configuration built and applied to the network devices by Ansible, every time you execute the playbooks.

 Below you will find two examples of documentation automatically created by Ansible AVD: